-In our ever-shrinking world, the need for different nations and peoples to co-exist presents both challenges and opportunities.
-By understanding these, you give yourself a greater chance of thriving in the international arena.
-For future-thinking students with an eye on a career in diplomacy, international public service, international affairs or international commerce, an MA International Relations degree from Middlesex University is an important stepping-stone.
+In our increasingly interconnected world, the need for different nations and peoples to co-exist presents both challenges and opportunities.
+By understanding these challenges, you have a greater chance of thriving in the global arena.

-This degree is ideal for students who work in London and want to broaden their skill set.
-It attracts students from all across the world, which provides a natural environment for sharing national perspectives and cultural beliefs.
+This degree is ideal for those looking to broaden their skill set and knowledge.
+Our London location attracts students from all across the world, which provides a natural environment for sharing international perspectives and cultural diversity.

-This module analyses changes in the global security agenda since the end of the Cold War, both empirically and theoretically.
-The meaning of security is explored and competing theoretical perspectives in the discipline are compared.
+In this module you have the opportunity to analyse changes in the global security agenda since the end of the Cold War, both empirically and theoretically.
+You will explore the meaning of security and compare competing theoretical perspectives in the discipline.
 The transformation of military security threats is then analysed with particular emphasis on the proliferation of Weapons of Mass Destruction and the significance of global terrorism.
-The module then explores the rise of non-military issues of human security including environmental change, crime, disease, poverty, and disasters.
+The module then encourages you to explore the rise of nonmilitary issues of state and human security including human rights abuses, environmental change, crime, disease, poverty, and disasters.

-The module aims to enable students to apply theoretical knowledge and research to anticipate and respond to challenges in a selected workplace experience.
-The workplace experience may be undertaken as an internship negotiated by the student or in their current workplace or an existing voluntary role.
-It also aims to foster sustainable long term learning by requiring students to take responsibility for their own learning, design and negotiate learning goals and make informed judgments about their performance across the programme of study.
-The module asks students to engage as active subjects in the assessment process, thus enhancing the capacity for transformative learning.
-By selecting a topic of interest grounded in the workplace experience the student will demonstrate reflexivity, self-regulation and self-assessment in their journey towards personal and professional development.
+The module enables you to apply theoretical knowledge and research to anticipate and respond to challenges in a selected workplace experience.
+The workplace experience may be undertaken as an internship that you negotiate yourself or in your current workplace or an existing voluntary role.
+It also aims to foster sustainable long term learning by requiring you to take responsibility for your own learning, design and negotiate learning goals and make informed judgments about your performance across the programme of study.
+The module asks you to engage as an active subject in the assessment process, thus enhancing your capacity for transformative learning.
+By selecting a topic of interest grounded in your own workplace experience you’ll be called upon to demonstrate reflexivity, self-regulation and self-assessment in your journey towards personal and professional development.*